spacebotwar/server-perl/docs/api/index.md

   * By only supporting Web Sockets, the server can be significantly trimmed down making it faster and cheaper.
 We can then scale out horizontally, providing more power at a cheaper cost.

 The consequence however is that your client code needs to be a little more sophisticated.
-We have provided several examples of simple web servers you can build upon if you wish.
+We have provided several examples of simple web clients you can build upon if you wish.

 Example Calls
 -------------